michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Activity 2: browsing FLARE S3 bucket

-HERE - what are all the folders and what is in them
+The s3flare S3 bucket has several folders where data for different lakes/forecast runs are stored.
+Here is an overview of the important folders you need to be aware of:

-## Drivers
+## drivers

 rclone lsf s3flare:drivers/noaa
 NOAAGEFS_1hr/